SAP-archive/REST_API_Documentation_Guidelines/020_Syntax_Guidelines.html.md

 See the example in the [Release Notes](030_REST_API_Documents.html.md#release-notes) section.

 #### Tables
 Another effective way to chunk content is to use tables.
 Use tables when content needs comparison, or as a way to provide information mapping.
 Think of a table as a list, but with optional columns to provide and organize more information than belongs in a list.
 Make sure tables are not too long or hard to read, causing the reader to scroll a lot.
 Break up a long table into multiple tables, if possible.
-For an example, see the [Style and Standards](010_About_Style_And_Standards.html.md#style-and-standards) tables.
+For an example, see the [Style and Standards](010_About_Style_And_Standards.html.md#style-and-standards) table.

 #### Headings
 Ideally, headings fit onto one line in the generated output, but balance brevity with a heading that adequately describes the main point of the document, section, or topic.
 Follow these guidelines when writing headings: